echeran/icu/docs/userguide/dev/gitdev.md

 to get something wrong, and it makes it easier for the reviewer because GitHub keeps track of comment history better when shas don't change.

+#### Option 1: Merge

-*Option 1: Merge.* Switch to your dev branch, then merge in main.
+Switch to your dev branch, then merge in main.
 I like to use the --no-commit option:

 ```